Colonial House Inc

 Colonial House Inc - York, PA

-Colonial House Inc is a mental health and addiction rehab center located at 924 West Market Street in the 17401 zip code in York, PA.
+Colonial House Inc is a mental health and addiction treatment facility located at 924 West Market Street in the 17401 zip code in York, PA.
 It is operated by a private non-profit organization.
-Colonial House Inc provides naltrexone administration and relapse prevention from naltrexone.
-Some of the treatment approaches used by Colonial House Inc include motivational interviewing, relapse prevention and cognitive behavioral therapy.
-Colonial House Inc provides one year inpatient rehab and long-term rehab.
+Colonial House Inc provides administers naltrexone and relapse prevention from naltrexone.
+Some of the treatment approaches used by Colonial House Inc include counseling for substance abuse, motivational interviewing and anger management.
+Colonial House Inc provides long-term residential treatment and long-term rehab.
 It also provides residential substance use treatment.

 Address: 924 West Market Street, York, PA 17401